-The Ticket to Work Program offers Social Security disability beneficiaries greater choice in obtaining the services they need to help them go to work.
+The Ticket to Work Program offers Social Security disability beneficiaries greater choice in obtaining the services needed to help them go to work.

-Most Social Security and Supplemental Security Income disability beneficiaries will receive a 'ticket' they may use to obtain vocational rehabilitation, employment or other support services from an approved provider of their choice.
+Most Social Security and Supplemental Security Income disability beneficiaries will receive a 'ticket' to use to obtain vocational rehabilitation, employment or other support services from an approved provider of their choice.
 The Ticket to Work Program is completely voluntary.

 , SSI/SSDI Program Administrator

 Lexington, KY 40504859-226-5158 or 844-257-0009

 Monthly webinars on work incentives can be accessed at the Ticket to Work Website.

 Employment Networks are private organizations or public agencies, which have agreed to work with Social Security to provide services under this program.
 For more information, call the Ticket to Work helpline or access the Social Security Administration Worksite or the Ticket to Work Website.